boks-oks/OpenMetro/README.md

 |:--:|
 | *A Live Tile updating via OpenMetro.* |

+> [!NOTE]
+> Images are out of date.
+> Updated images will be uploaded once most bugs are ironed out.

 </details>

 It intercepts tile data requests from apps like News, Weather, and Finance, then feeds them updated info from sources like ESPN or BBC News.